f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

 Export Backup From the Chassis Partition API
 --------------------------------------------

 Each chassis partition in the system needs to be backed up independently.
-Below is an API example of exportinh the backuo up the chassis partition **Development**.
+Below is an API example exporting the backup of the chassis partition **Development**.
 Note the API call is sent to the chassis partition IP address.
 Currently a remote HTTPS, SCP, or SFTP server is required to export the copy of the configuration backup.

 .. code-block:: bash